 Another pitfall is assuming that a standard health insurance plan from an employer will cover home care.
 These plans are designed for medical expenses and almost never include benefits for long-term personal care.
 Gently guiding families to review their policies or look into a dedicated long-term care plan can save them from major financial stress.

-How to Combine Payment Methods
+How to Combine Different Payment Methods

 Many families find that the best way to pay for home care isn’t to rely on a single source of funds.
 Instead, they create a financial plan that pulls from different places.
 By combining private savings, insurance benefits, and government programs, they can cover the costs of care without draining one account.
 This approach gives them more flexibility and peace of mind.
 As an agency, understanding these strategies can help you guide your clients toward sustainable payment solutions, which means more stable revenue for your business.
 When clients have a clear plan, it reduces payment delays and helps you manage your cash flow.